1. Purpose of policy

 7. Indigenous knowledge rights

-Where the creation of USC intellectual property involves the property of Indigenous peoples and/or the use of Indigenous knowledges, USC will take all reasonable steps to consult with the relevant Indigenous peoples and groups to ensure that any decisions taken on the protection, development and commercialisation of that intellectual property conforms with the relevant Indigenous protocols and ethical guidelines.
-USC does not assert ownership over Indigenous knowledges.
+Where the creation of the University intellectual property involves the property of Indigenous peoples and/or the use of Indigenous knowledges, the University will take all reasonable steps to consult with the relevant Indigenous peoples and groups to ensure that any decisions taken on the protection, development and commercialisation of that intellectual property conforms with the relevant Indigenous protocols and ethical guidelines.
+The University does not assert ownership over Indigenous knowledges.

 8. Transfer of rights to creators

-8.1 Where USC decides that it will not further pursue commercialisation of USC intellectual property, USC may decide to license or assign USC intellectual property to creators where it does not infringe a legal commitment to another party.
+8.1 Where the University decides that it will not further pursue commercialisation of the University’s intellectual property, the University may decide to license or assign the University’s intellectual property to creators where it does not infringe a legal commitment to another party.

 8.2 This decision to not further pursue commercialisation will be taken after assessing the commercialisation prospects for the intellectual property.
 This decision may be made only where responsible officer referred to in section nine (9):